Top 6 health benefits of pumpkin seeds

 Read Diabetes UK's top 10 dietary tips to manage diabetes.

 Pumpkin seeds are a good source of unsaturated fats, including alpha-linolenic acid (ALA).
-There has been good evidence that eating pumpkin seeds, because of their ALA content, could well be beneficial for the heart and the prevention of cardiovascular disease as part of a balanced diet.
+There has been good evidence that eating pumpkin seeds as part of a balanced diet, because of their ALA content, may well be beneficial for the heart and the prevention of cardiovascular disease.

 Learn more about what to eat for a healthy heart.

-Yes, although an allergy to pumpkin seeds is rare and they are not considered to be a highly allergenic food, unlike sesame seeds.
-However, if you are concerned about seed allergies always check with your GP before introducing them to your diet.
+Pumpkin seeds are generally recognised as safe for most people, with allergy being rare.
+However, if you are concerned about seed allergies, always check with your GP before introducing them to your diet.

 Learn more about food intolerances and allergies.